 Paramedic (Specialist in Primary and Urgent Care) core capabilities framework

-Health Education England commissioned the development of this Paramedic (Specialist in Primary and Urgent Care) core capabilities framework to support those paramedics working in primary and urgent care and the transformation of services that employ these clinicians in new environments.
+Workforce Transformation and Education commissioned the development of this Paramedic (Specialist in Primary and Urgent Care) core capabilities framework to support those paramedics working in primary and urgent care and the transformation of services that employ these clinicians in new environments.
 You can read the full report by Clicking here > , published in March 2019

-Fareham and Gosport & South Eastern Hampshire CCG have also developed a useful guide for the employment of Paramedics in Primary Care Click Here >
+Fareham and Gosport & South Eastern Hampshire ICB have also developed a useful guide for the employment of Paramedics in Primary Care Click Here >

 Making the best use of Paramedics in Primary care Blue Kite report July 2018

-This discussion paper was written for Health Education England (HEE), Local Workforce Action Boards (LWABs), STPs, Clinical Commissioning Groups (CCGs), and provider organisations (for example, ambulance trusts, primary care, acute trusts, community trusts, and NHS 111).
+This discussion paper was written for Workforce Transformation and Education (HEE), Local Workforce Action Boards (LWABs), STPs, Integrated Care Boards (ICBs), and provider organisations (for example, ambulance trusts, primary care, acute trusts, community trusts, and NHS 111).

 To read the full report Click here >